politburo/politburo/README.md

   manage multi-host environments/clusters:
   * A method of orchestrating multiple servers with inter-machine dependencies
-* The difference between a test environment and a production one is in the number of servers, the topology is the same -- one source of truth is enough.
+* The difference between a test environment and a production one is in the number of servers while the topology is the same -- therefore there should only be one copy of the environment's description with parameters controlling the difference.
+* We want predictability, at the end of the tool's run we want to know it is in a known state.
+* We want to be able to automatically test our environment as part of testing our application.

 Aspirational Feature List:
 --------------------------